Industrial Technology and Management

-The program offers five professional specializations: Industrial Facilities (IF), Industrial Sustainability (ST), Manufacturing Technology (MT), Supply Chain Management (SCM), and Telecommunication Technology (TT).
+The program offers five professional specializations: Construction Technology (CT), Facilities Management (FM), Industrial Sustainability (ST), Manufacturing Technology (MT), and Supply Chain Management (SCM).
 Students have the option to complete a specialization or take courses from more than one specialization area as electives.
 The core curriculum covers material applicable to all industrial sectors.
 This approach allows students to optimize course selection to suit individual career objectives.

 The ideal candidate for this program is a person who is already working within, or has strong interest in, a career in industry or a related field.
 This curriculum provides a broad knowledge base which gives students the flexibility to advance within a chosen technical specialty or to move into a related career at a professional or management level.

-To accommodate full-time work schedules, courses are offered evenings and Saturdays at the university's Mies Campus in Chicago, Rice Campus in Wheaton, IL, and via the Internet for students who are unable to attend live classes.
+To accommodate full-time work schedules, courses are offered evenings and Saturdays at the university's Mies Campus in Chicago, and via the Internet for students who are unable to attend live classes.

 A three-course INTM certificate program is available for individuals interested in improving managerial and decision-making skills.
 The courses are part of the regular curriculum and can be applied toward the BINTM degree.

-Industrial Technology and Management also offers a co-terminal degree, which enables a student to simultaneously complete both an undergraduate and graduate degree in as few as five years:
+Industrial Technology and Management students have the option to pursue a co-terminal degree, which enables a student to simultaneously complete both an undergraduate and graduate degree in as few as five years: